CEA-MetroCarac/PySSPFM/doc/README.md

     <em>Result of list_map_reader (figure generated with <code>main_list_map_reader</code> function of <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/list_map_reader.py">toolbox/list_map_reader.py</a></code> script)</em>
 </p>

-### VIII.2) Hysteresis clustering (K-Means)
+### VIII.2) Curve clustering (K-Means)

 <p align="justify" width="100%">
-The script can be executed directly using the executable file: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/hysteresis_clustering.py">toolbox/hysteresis_clustering.py</a></code> or through the graphical user interface: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/gui/hysteresis_clustering.py">gui/hysteresis_clustering.py</a></code>.
+The script can be executed directly using the executable file: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/curve_clustering.py">toolbox/curve_clustering.py</a></code> or through the graphical user interface: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/gui/curve_clustering.py">gui/curve_clustering.py</a></code>.
 It facilitates the classification of loops associated with each measurement point into clusters.
 This tool can enable phase separation or the separation of the influences of physically distinct phenomena, such as measurement artifacts.
 </p>

 #### VIII.2.a) Parameters